Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 return wrapper

-This pattern ensures that worker pools do not synchronize on identical retry timestamps.
 The secrets module guarantees non-predictable jitter, mitigating platform-side adaptive throttling algorithms.

 3. Secure Transient Buffering & PII Serialization